Dr Stewart Condon

 Through his MSF field experiences, he realised that patient care was important, but how the care is delivered can be just as, if not more, important.
 His experience extended into project coordination roles, and soon afterwards he started working at a board level.

-Stewart was elected to the MSF Australia board in 2011, 2014 and 2017 and has been its’ President since July 2014.
-During this time, he has driven principles of governance within the organisation, strengthened good process around planning and strategy, and encouraged an open and collaborative spirit between the association, executive and board.
-He continues to animate MSF members and staff in the region, so as to improve action in the field, for patients.
+Stewart was elected to the MSF Australia board in 2011, 2014 and 2017 and President from 2014-2020.
+During this time, he drove principles of governance within the organisation, strengthened good process around planning and strategy, and encouraged an open and collaborative spirit between the association, executive and board.

 Stewart does his clinical work primarily in emergency departments, and one day a week he coordinates the Royal Flying Doctor Service (RFDS) medical evacuations in Central Australia.